Drew Kibler: 2022 World Short Course Championships

 For the 2022 World Short Course Championships, in mid-December in Melbourne, Australia, Kibler was named to his first World Short Course Championships roster, with a spot in each the 100 meter freestyle and the 200 meter freestyle.
 Day one of competition, he achieved the fastest split time amongst the American prelims relay swimmers in the 4×100 meter freestyle relay with a 45.91 for the second leg, helping qualify the relay to the final ranking third.
 He won his first medal at a World Short Course Championships in the final, leading-off the relay with a 46.84 to help win the bronze medal in 3:05.09.
 The following morning, he placed seventeenth in the 100 meter freestyle with a time of 47.05 seconds.

 Swimming under 21 seconds for the second leg of the 4×50 meter freestyle relay in the preliminaries on day three, Kibler helped qualify the relay to the final ranking second with a 1:24.07.
 Increasing his time to a 21.10 for the anchor leg of the relay in the final, he contributed to a final mark of 1:24.03 and overall fifth-place.
 Starting off fresh on day four, he anchored the 4×200 meter freestyle relay with a 1:41.97 in the preliminaries to help qualify the relay to the final ranking first in 6:53.63.
 On the finals relay, he lowered his anchor split time to a 1:41.16, helping win the gold medal in a world record-setting time of 6:44.12.
 In the preliminaries of the 200 metre freestyle, his second of two individual events, on day six of six, he qualified for the final ranking fourth with a personal best time of 1:41.88.
 In the second senior World Championships final of his career in an individual event, following the final of the 200 meter freestyle at the long course 2022 World Aquatics Championship, he placed fourth again, same as at the 2022 long course World Championships, this time with a personal best of 1:41.44, which was 1.72 seconds behind gold medalist Hwang Sun-woo of South Korea.

+2023

+In March 2023, at the long course meters Speedo Sections in Indianapolis, Kibler won the 50 meter freestyle on day one with a personal best time of 22.23 seconds, the 200 meter freestyle on day two with a 1:45.82, the 400 meter freestyle on day three with a personal best time of 3:52.25, and the 100 meter freestyle on day four with a 48.89.